-Tieben H introduced conceptual framework of the project.
-Team member K. Lau presented applications of quantitative data of urban form & neighborhood characteristics.
-38 participants of 15 academic departments (incl faculty members & PG students), civic groups & industries attended the event.
+H. Tieben introduced a conceptual framework of the project.
+Team member K. Lau presented applications of quantitative data of urban form & neighbourhood characteristics.
+38 participants of 15 academic departments (including faculty members & PG students), civic groups & industries attended the event.

 - WUN Local Stakeholder Workshop, University of Auckland, 5 Jul 2019

 Beattie L & Manfredini M. introduced a research framework.
 Manfredini reported research work on social media impact & privately controlled public space.
 20 participants from the Ministry for the Environment, Auckland Council, Auckland Transport, NZ Transport Agency & UoA attended the event.

 - WUN International Workshop, University of Auckland, 14-16 Jul 2019

 Project team members, local PG students & fellows gathered to share info collected from local stakeholder workshops, engaged in interdisciplinary dialogues & discuss emerging opportunities for collaborations.
 Activities also included guest speaker talks, group presentations & site visits.